Are you struggling over the choice between a karaoke player and a karaoke machine? Here is an explanation of how they differ.

 Karaoke machines did not take part in this “competition” and they’re still quite popular in the US.
 Practically every American karaoke rating will include several such devices.
 The karaoke machine has easily recognized features: the player is bundled with the big speaker, microphone, light music, and LCD panel for the subs.
 Some models have a projection camera instead of the digital camera – they reproduce the image on the wall; some models can synchronize the subs with the tablet or smartphone app.

-What is the difference between karaoke players and karaoke system?
+What is the difference between karaoke players and karaoke machines?

 The key difference between karaoke systems and players is a disk player.
 Karaoke is just an additional function, broadening the capabilities of the device.
 By connecting a microphone, you can sing from the TV screen, however, most of the options for improving the vocal, as well as the effects and functions of the professional karaoke system are not available on the player.

 Karaoke players operate with almost all the types of compact disks: CD, CD+G, DVD, and major formats of video and audio files- MPEG, WMA MP3, and others.
-The image resolutions Full HD 1080 is okay for watching a movie but in the era of super-clear 4K and 8K is not enough.
+The image resolutions Full HD 1080 are okay for watching a movie but in the era of super-clear, 4K and 8K are not enough.

 1. Resuming from the point the record was paused.